Grow Potted Flowers and Plants That Attract Hummingbirds

 1. How to Choose Potted Plants That Attract Hummingbirds

-There are several factors to consider when choosing flowers that will thrive in hanging baskets and attract hummingbirds.
+There are several factors to consider when choosing hummingbird flowers that will thrive in containers or hanging baskets.

-Color.
 People often associate hummingbirds with the color red, and for good reason.
-These inquisitive birds can see red from a great distance, so offering nectar-rich flowers in crimson shades should always get their attention.
+These inquisitive birds can see red from a great distance, so offering nectar-rich red flowers should always get their attention.
 However, they’ll eagerly sip nectar from flowers in almost any hue, including orange, pink, purple, white and yellow.

-Number of flowers.
 The amount of blooms a plant produces also plays a big role in attracting these tiny birds.
-Plants with multiple flowers in open clusters are more appealing than plants like hibiscus that feature a small selection of large blooms.
+Plants with multiple flowers in open clusters are more appealing than plants that feature a small selection of large blooms.